streamnative/pulsarctl/README.md

 ### Install

-- Use github to clone the project to the local
+1. Clone the project from GitHub to your local.

 ```bash
 git clone https://github.com/streamnative/pulsarctl.git
 ```

-- Use `go mod` to get the dependencies needed for the project
+2. Use `go mod` to get the dependencies needed for the project.

 ```bash
 go mod download
 ```

-If some libs cannot be downloaded when you enter the `go mod download` command, download them by referring to the proxy provided by [GOPROXY.io](https://goproxy.io/).
+After entering the `go mod download` command, if some libs can not be downloaded, then you can download them by referring to the proxy provided by [GOPROXY.io](https://goproxy.io/).

 ### Build